View Alice Crabtree's Obituary on heralddemocrat.com and share memories

 |

-Alice Ruth Crabtree, 87, of Dension, died Friday, March 1, 2019 at Texoma Medical Center Denison
+Alice Ruth Crabtree passed away Friday, March 1, 2019 at Texoma Medical Center in Denison, Texas.

-Funeral services will be 2 p.m.
-Friday, March 8 , at Grace Lutheran Church, Denison, with Rev. Michael Mattil officificating.
-Visitation will be 5 to 7 p.m.
-Thursday at Bratcher Funeral Home,
+Funeral services will be held at 2:00 pm, Friday, March 8, 2019 at Grace Lutheran Church in Denison, with Rev. Michael Mattil officiating.

-She is survived by her children Clark (Fredda) Crabtree of Denison, Cindy (Patrick) Peters of Plano, Chris (Ann) Crabtree of Newton; brother R.W.
-'Sonny' (Carol) Allen, Jr of Garland; six grandchildren; and seven great-grandchildren.
+Alice was born December 23, 1931 in the Allen's Chapel community near Honey Grove, Texas, the daughter of Rufus "Ruff" W. Allen, Sr. and Mathilda "Till" Ryser Allen.

+She moved to Denison after graduation from Honey Grove High school in 1948.
+She worked for the Denison City Manager as secretary and taught typing at Denison Business School.